hackerbay/Employee-Handbook/values/README.md

 ## Updating our values

 Our values are updated continually when needed.
 Everyone is welcome to make a suggestion to improve them.
 To update: make a merge request and assign it to the CEO.
-If you're a [team member](https://about.gitlab.com/team/) or in the [core team](https://about.gitlab.com/core-team/) please post a link to the MR in the #ceo channel.
-If you're not part of those groups please send a direct Twitter message to [@sytses](https://twitter.com/sytses).

 ## How do we reinforce our values